pagkly/Zed/Investopedia4/How EBITA Helps Investors Evaluate Company Performance.md

 ## Understanding EBITA

 A company's EBITA is considered by some analysts and investors to be a more accurate representation of its real earnings.
-It removes from the equation the taxes owed, the interest on company debt, and the effects of amortization, which is the accounting practice of writing off the cost of an intangible asset over a period of years.
+It removes from the equation the taxes owed, the interest on company [[Debt|debt]], and the effects of amortization, which is the accounting practice of writing off the cost of an intangible asset over a period of years.

-One benefit is that it more clearly indicates how much cash flow a company has on hand to reinvest in the business or pay dividends.
+One benefit is that it more clearly indicates how much [[Cash Flow|cash flow]] a company has on hand to reinvest in the business or pay dividends.
 It also is seen as an indicator of the efficiency of a company's operations.

 ## EBITA vs. EBITDA

 EBITA is not used as commonly as EBITDA, which adds [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) into the calculation.
 Depreciation, in company accounting, is the recording of the reduced value of the company's tangible assets over time.
 It's a way of accounting for the wear and tear on assets such as equipment and facilities.
-Some companies, such as those in the utilities, manufacturing, and telecommunications industries, require significant expenditures in equipment and infrastructure, which are reflected in their books.
+Some companies, such as those in the utilities, [[Manufacturing|manufacturing]], and telecommunications industries, require significant expenditures in equipment and infrastructure, which are reflected in their books.

 ### Key Takeaways